No-trust motion threat brings CM to KP Assembly

 In the 146-member House, the PTI has 95 MPAs with one lawmaker from Pakistan Muslim League-Quaid while two independent MPAs support the PTI government.

-After parting ways with the ruling PTI, the Balochistan Awami Party, having four members in the provincial assembly, has decided to sit on the opposition benches in the KP Assembly that had added to the strength of combined opposition which is now 49 members in the provincial assembly.
+After parting ways with the ruling PTI, the Balochistan Awami Party, having four members in the provincial assembly, has decided to sit on the opposition benches in the KP Assembly.

 Jamiat Ulema Islam-Fazl has 16 members, followed by Awami National Party with 12 MPAs while Pakistan Muslim League-Nawaz has seven lawmakers and Pakistan People Party and Jamaat-e-Islami have 6 and 3 legislators each in the Khyber Pakhtunkhwa Assembly.
 One independent MPA from North Waziristan Mir Kalam Wazir sits on opposition benches.